scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 - Reproducibility

-  From a legal perspective (of course not limited to) is is often necessary to reconstruct a certain decision, model or output dataset for verification and audit.
+  From a legal perspective (of course not limited to) it is often necessary to reconstruct a certain decision, model or output dataset for verification and audit.
 Therefore the ability to clone and re-run a pipeline is a critical requirement.